Acupuncture Treatment - What Happens?

 Your first consultation

-At your first consultation (approx. one hour) I will ask you detailed questions about your condition, your bodily functions, your lifestyle and your medical history.
+At your first consultation, I will ask you detailed questions about your condition, your bodily functions, your lifestyle and your medical history.
 I will feel the pulse at your wrist and examine your tongue.
 A physical examination may be necessary.

 Why do you ask so many questions?

 By asking questions about your problem and its history I will be able to make a diagnosis and decide on the best treatment.
 I can also determine whether dietary changes or exercises, or a herbal food supplements, are appropriate.

 What does the treatment do?

 Acupuncture can correct the flow and balance of qi, stimulating your body’s healing response.
 This is done by inserting needles into specific points on the body’s surface which have powerful therapeutic effects.
 The needles are left in for 10 to 20 minutes.

 Diet, exercise therapy and life-style advice are an integral part of Chinese medicine and usually form part of the treatment programme.